microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/networkaccess-forwardingoptions-update.md

 ---
 title: "Update forwardingOptions"
-description: "Update the  skipDnsLookupState flag to skip DNS lookup and forward M365 traffic directly to Front Door using the client-resolved destination"
+description: "Update the forwarding options for the tenant (focusing specifically on the "skipDnsLookupState" flag.
+This flag determines whether DNS lookup will be skipped and M365 (Microsoft 365) traffic will be forwarded directly to the Front Door using the client-resolved destination)."
 author: Moti-ba
 ms.localizationpriority: medium
 ms.prod: identity-and-access